eleda77/eleda77.github.io/docs/vocab_list.md

 **scarp** - a very steep bank or slope; an escarpment; the inner wall of a ditch in a fortification

+**schist** - a coarse-grained metamorphic rock which consists of layers of different minerals and can be split into thin irregular plates

 **scintillant** - glittering

 **scion** - descendant of a wealthy, aristocratic, or influential family